jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ### Deep Dive

 The main idea behind the skip-gram model is we take a word in an input sequence as the target word, and predict its context words.
-Context is simply defined as the $m$ words on either side of the target word.
-In figure 1 below, the window size is 2, the input word is "into" and its context words are "problems", "turning", "banking" and "crises".
-We want the probability that each word in the window appears in the context of the target word.
+The context of a word is the $m$ words surrounding it.
+In figure 1, the window size is 2, input word is "into" and context words are "problems", "turning", "banking" and "crises".

 <br/>